Astralneko/starry-obsidian-notes/Analysis of other video games/HSR's Aeons and Paths.md

 There is a virtual Emanator, \[EleOs252] Hyacine, but she's virtual, and inherits the role from (unofficial code) \[EleOs251] Seliose, who stole the role from Aquila the Sky (side note - Akivili's name is derived from Aquila's name).
 Seliose is just as much of a fake Emanator as the IPC Emanators, just for different reasons: Seliose determined that leaving Amphoreus should be illegal, as it would be too dangerous, and so Seliose/Aquila forbids all flight in Amphoreus.
 With hindsight, I think Seliose was actually made aware of the truth of Amphoreus, perhaps by Lygus, and reasoned that if anyone were able to leave Amphoreus, Irontomb would awaken.
 Seliose could not handle being an Emanator for thousands of simulated years, especially when that meant keeping Amphoreus caged, causing her to go mad and eventually fall to the black tide (Destruction) - basically making her an Emanator version of Cocolia, who also fell to the Destruction due to the powers that be twisting her definition of Preservation.

 With this in mind, Hyacine is the only actually altruistic Emanator of Preservation, virtual or otherwise, and her entire world gets rocked by meeting her hero (Seliose) and seeing the end of everything.
-I'm convinced that in Seliose's place, Hyacine would also fall to Destruction.
+I'm convinced that in Seliose's place, Hyacine would also fall to Destruction, and probably faster.
 ## Abundance
 Death and illness is a blight that must be stopped.
 Perfection and immortality are synonymous.
 Prosperity is derived from selflessness and altruism.
 ### Yaoshi